gamemachine/tachyon-networking/README.md

 ## Reliablity
 Reliability models vary a lot because there aren't any perfect solutions and context tends to matter a lot.
 But a core technique that is used in a good number of them is [Glen Fiedler's approach](https://gafferongames.com/post/reliable_ordered_messages/) that encodes acks as bit flags.
-The normal usage of it is to encode acks in every outgoing message.
+The most well known usage of it is to encode acks in every outgoing message.
 But that means if you send 33 messages per frame, you used up the entire window in a single frame.
 It's designed to be used with higher level message aggregation, sending say 1-4 packets per frame or so.

 The nack model can optimistically cover a much larger window in 33 slots using that same technique, because we are only covering missing packets.
-Tachyon extends this further with an approach that can cover very large windows, the default is 512 slots per channel.
+Tachyon extends this by chaining multiple 33 slot nack windows over a much larger receive window as needed, the default receive window being 512 slots.

 The receive window has a configurable max.
 It starts at the last in order sequence received, and runs to the last sequence received.
 Once per frame we walk this window back to front and create a nack messages for every 33 slots.
 And then pack those into a single varint encoded network packet and send it out.

 But that message itself could get dropped, introducing latency.
 So we also support taking those same nacks and insert them into outgoing messages in a round robin fashion.
 Up to ChannelConfig.nack_redundancy times per unique nack.
 The cost for redundancy is the outgoing message header size goes from 4 to 10 bytes.

 One thing to keep in mind is that the nack model needs a constant message flow in order to know what is missing.
 So if you have channels with only occasional messages, you should send a header + 1 sized message regularly.
 Tachyon should just add an internal message here that automatically sends on every channel if nothing else went out, but that's not in yet.